-Morganton, NC is also quite popular with retirees and has ranked with Retirement Living magazine several years in a row.
-Frankly with a median home price of $90,000 and rental opportunities as low as $460 a month you can’t go wrong in Morganton, NC.
+Morganton is also quite popular with retirees and has ranked with Retirement Living magazine several years in a row.
+Frankly with a median home price of $120,000 and rental opportunities as low as $612 a month you can’t go wrong in Morganton, NC.

-Long known for its furniture factories, Lenoir NC is a Main Street Community which right away tells you there is a strong sense of community and civic pride.
+Long known for its furniture factories, Lenoir is a Main Street Community.
+Which right away tells you there is a strong sense of community and civic pride.

 Being near the North Carolina mountains means the surrounding countryside provides you with trails to hike, lakes to swim and rivers to fish.